Where they live: Peninsular Malaysia

-Projects we support: Anti-poaching efforts, Tiger & prey research
+Projects we support: Anti-poaching efforts, Education & outreach

 Malayan tigers, until recently considered “Indochinese” tigers, are native to the tropical forests of peninsular Malaysia.
 In this region’s protected areas, the tiger habitat that remains can likely support more tigers.
 But in order for Malayan tiger populations to grow, poaching of tigers and their prey must be kept at bay.